gdotdesign/elm-ui-website/docs/guides/drop-downs.md

 The features / requirements for a drop-down menu are:
 * Open to the side of the screen where are more space
 * Close it when clicking outside of the drop-down
+* Don't close when clicking inside the drop-down

 ## Model
 There is two fields that are required for creating a drop-down, so our components